 This six week summer program is designed to provide valuable mentorship opportunities, unique networking events, and access to a myriad of successful political and business leaders who live on and around Capitol Hill.
 Clay Interns are given the opportunity to attend distinguished speaker presentations, hosted dinners and receptions, and even significant theatre and sports events.
 They often participate in and receive recognition at the Kentucky Society’s Biennial Henry Clay Distinguished Kentuckian Award Dinner Gala, a black tie event typically attended by Governors, Members of Congress, Supreme Court Justices, entertainment celebrities, and other notables at the historic Willard Intercontinental Hotel.
 Among the program’s hallmarks are a strong fellowship between past and current interns and the development of close personal relationships that so often prove very helpful to career planning.

-This year, Clay Interns will receive a $5,000 cash stipend, which may be used to assist with transportation and living expenses during the internship.
+Henry Clay Interns will receive a cash stipend, which may be used to assist with transportation and living expenses during the internship.

 Who is Eligible?